atabzo/atabzo/README.md

 ---

 ### 🦅 I guess, that's all?
 Nothing much honestly but thanks for reading!
 I'll make sure to update this once I get with this college entrance arc and finally get some time up my sleeves.
-Thankyouu for reading nonetheless, Here's a hug with the orange car energy :)
+Thankyouu for reading nonetheless, Here's a hug with the orange car energy

 ![abortedfetus133-25-09-2024-0001](https://github.com/user-attachments/assets/44dfeee7-b5de-412c-8b03-a3d5e7c3f54c)

+(This is your sign to not lose hope and we shall make it, let's become the person we envision ourselves to be)

 ---